Kitay10/Mutation-level-covariates/README.md

 Simply put it in the respective folder and run it.
 3) get_sig_bias - used to generate figure 5

+Please use A mutation-level covariate model for mutational signatures - 091122, and Results zip files.

 For further information, please contact itay10kahane@gmail.com